bbaker2/slashcord/docs/tutorial/responding.md

 }

 ```

-Other values derived from the `SlashCommandInteraction` will not conflict with Options and therefor will **not** require the `@SlashMeta` annotation.
-But there is no consequence if you use them for the following parameter types:
-- `DiscordApi`
-- `SlashCommandInteraction`
-- `InteractionImmediateResponseBuilder`
-- `InteractionFollowupMessageBuilder`

 ## Subscribing the handlers
 Now that you have some methods that are able to receive and respond to slash commands, we need subscribe our classes to the event handler.